-Chairman of the Board of Directors and Chief Executive Officer
+Chairman of the Board of Directors, Chief Executive Officer and Founder

-Mr. Hochman has over 20 years of venture capital and investment banking experience.
-Since 2007, Mr. Hochman has been Managing Partner of Orchestra Medical Ventures, LLC, an investment firm that employs a strategy to create, build and invest in medical technology companies intended to generate substantial clinical value.
+Mr. Hochman has served as Chairman and Chief Executive Officer of Orchestra BioMed since May 2018.
+Since 2006, he has been Managing Partner of Orchestra Medical Ventures, LLC (“Orchestra Medical Ventures”), an investment firm that employs a strategy to create, build and invest in medical technology companies intended to generate substantial clinical value.

 Darren R. Sherman